23po/simple_shell/README.md

 # simple_shell

-we develop a shell-like command line prompt in colllabo w/lucky anthony
+we develop a shell-like command line prompt